Feature store overview#

 execution process, call the

 infer method with a sample DataFrame.
 This runs all operations in memory without storing the results.
-Once the

 graph is defined, it’s time to ingest the data.